 - Reclaiming national economic sovereignty based on democracy from the ground up through coherent local economic sovereignties, to promote the common good – vital for the prevention of the violence and destruction that is being fuelled through the rise of cultural nationalism based on the policy of divide and rule, and corporations’ free hand to control the national space, including suing government, leading to the subversion of democratic rule.

 - A sustainable planet is based on ecological circular economies, supplying the needs of all within the parameters of the planet’s health.
 Non sustainability is based on linear extraction and competition, increasing pollution and waste.
 ‘Greenwashing’ terminology creates illusions, not sustainability.

-- All living systems, including people’s living economies and economic democracy are based on cooperation, sufficiency, mutuality, solidarity.
+- All living systems, including people’s living economies and economic democracy are based on cooperation, sharing, sufficiency, mutuality, solidarity.
 Corporate control and greed is based on competition and commercialization of the commons, making communities compete for shrinking ecological, economic and political space, spreading insecurity and conflicts.

 - Everyone has a right to dignified and creative work and society has an obligation to protect and reward all work equitably with justice and fairness.
 The deliberate destruction of work and rights of workers is at the heart of corporate globalisation.
 Corporations are imagining a world without work and defining the 99% as useless people.
 This future is no future in democracy.

 - People’s real work and real knowledge are central to rejuvenating the earth and society.